 Enchanting stately homes in the Cotswolds: 10 you need to visit

 If captivating grade-listed buildings with landscaped gardens are your thing, you’ve come to the right place.
-We pick 10 of the most beautiful and awe-inspiring stately homes you simply need to visit this year
+We pick 10 of the most beautiful and awe-inspiring stately homes in the Cotswolds you simply need to visit this year

 'Let nothing perish' was founder of Snowshill Manor, Charles Wade's motto.
 And this whimsical Cotswold building packed with quirky and extraordinary treasures from the past is a testimony to his existence.
 From the beautifully eccentric interior to the carefully landscaped gardens; Snowshill Manor has been carefully and painstakingly preserved.